uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/getting-started.md

 parentPage: User Guides
 sideMenuParent: Discovery
 backToTopBtnFlag: true
+excerpt: A user guide for using Discovery, particularly for new users.
 ---

 This guide will help you get started with the Center for Advanced Research Computing's Discovery computing cluster by instructing you on how to connect, log in, transfer data, and run jobs.